By Tom Burden

 To get the safety benefits of DSC you must obtain your nine-digit MMSI number.
-We recently purchased an ICOM M92D, and it took about ten minutes to go on the BoatU.S. web site and register our new DSC radio.
+We recently purchased a Standard HX870, and it took about ten minutes to go on the BoatU.S. web site and register our new DSC radio.
 We logged onto http://www.boatus.com/mmsi/ and followed the instructions.
 The registration is free, and by registering your beacon, you’ll be prepared in an emergency.

 Even though new handheld VHF radios—especially high-end models—now include accessories that once had to be purchased separately, you still might find yourself longing for one particular piece that the manufacturer did not include with your model.
 Here is a short list of items we consider practical and useful for handheld VHF radios: